Tumult97/Obsidian-Files/Reviews Mind Dump.md

 - There are times where I feel you can ask your team for context when planning a feature because there are occasions where features planned needed more context before final planning and sizing
 - This is a teamwide one: time estimation of tickets, we are getting better but we as a team need improvement
+- Sometimes your communication can seem vague on teams: maybe just prefix with some context before jumping into your topic that you need discussing